ParvKulshreshtha/dashboard/README.md

 **Common Issues**:
 Ensure all dependencies are correctly installed.
 If you encounter issues, try deleting the node_modules directory and package-lock.json file, then run npm install again.

+**2. Design Decisions**

+**typescrip:** TypeScript was chosen to enhance code quality and maintainability by providing static typing, which helps catch errors early during development.
+This also improves the overall developer experience and makes the codebase easier to navigate and refactor.
+**Redux:** Redux is used for state management, particularly for maintaining the dark theme state, which needs to be accessed across multiple components.
+**tailwind:** Tailwind CSS was selected for styling the application due to its utility-first approach.
+This allows for rapid development of responsive and customizable UI components without writing custom CSS, leading to a more streamlined and maintainable codebase.
+**shadcn:** The shadcn library is used for advanced UI components like tables and breadcrumbs **React-simple-maps:** React-simple-maps is used for the map component **recharts:** Recharts is utilized for creating line and bar charts.
+This library was chosen for its ease of use, rich feature set, and excellent integration with React, allowing for the creation of interactive and visually appealing charts.
+**react-roter**: React Router is employed for client-side routing to manage navigation within the application.
+It provides a robust solution for handling dynamic routing, nested routes, and route-based code splitting, enhancing the overall user experience.